mariusklemp/mariusklemp/README.md

 # 👋  About me
 Heyy!!
 I'm Marius Klemp Petersen!
-Im a computer science student from NTNU Trondheim, and I'm currently on my last year of my bachelor degreee.
+Im a computer science student from NTNU Trondheim, and I'm currently on my last year of my masters degreee.
-Next to my studies I'm working part time as a backend developer at Properate.
+Next to my studies I'm working part time as a fullstack developer.